envoyproxy/nighthawk/README.md

 #### Install Clang/LLVM

-Note that depending on the Ubuntu version you may need to manually install a never version of Clang/LLVM.
-The current version of Clang can be verified by
+Note that depending on the chosen Ubuntu version, you may need to manually install a never version of Clang/LLVM.
+The installed version of Clang can be verified by running:
-running:
 ```
 clang -v
 ```